Are you looking to lead yourself through a mindfulness guided meditation?

 - Try to feel the temperature of your breath

 - After a few breath cycles of breathing through your nose.
 Keep your attention on the breath.
 At this point, if you would like to try experimenting by breathing out through your mouth, instead of your nose, you are welcome to.
-Just notice how your experience changes.
+Just notice how your experience change.
+Lastly, when your mind wanders, gently bring your attention back to your breathing.
+This is a great strategy to help manage food cravings.

 Body Scanning Guided Meditation